darktjm/grok/QT-README.md

 direct function calls or styles.
 This is much like how layouts work in Qt: everything is hidden, and it's virtually impossible to tell what is called, and when.

+Then again, it's not possible to set a lot of low-level things in Qt, because it's "handled by the style", which in turn can't be queried itself.
+For example, text widget cursor color appears to always be thin and black in GTK+3, eliminating the possibility of dark-colored widgets.
+Not only can't the color be set in QSS, I don't think it can be set anywhere in Qt except by modifiying the renderer itself.